 Facebook seems to never get off the news recently in terms of legalities.
 This time, it is the Kiwis it has to deal with.
 The social media platform is accused of breaking the privacy law of New Zealand!

-Kiwi privacy commissioner John Edwards said today, March 28 that Facebook did not release information to a man who was curious about what others’ opinions are on the social media regarding him.
+Kiwi privacy commissioner John Edwards said today, March 28, that Facebook did not release information to a man who was curious about what others’ opinions are on social media regarding him.
 Edwards added that access to personal info was denied by the social giant.

-Naturally, Facebook said that they are not bound by the Kiwi privacy laws, and neither will have to comply with requests.
-The media giant received a ‘broad and intrusive’ request for private data from the commissioner, and they simply protected user data by turning it down.
+Naturally, Facebook said that they are not bound by the Kiwi privacy laws, and neither will they have to comply with requests.
+The media giant received a ‘broad and intrusive request for private data from the commissioner, and they simply protected user data by turning it down.

 We are disappointed that the New Zealand privacy commissioner asked us to provide access to a year’s worth of private data belonging to several people and then criticized us for protecting their privacy. – Facebook